strapi/nextjs-corporate-starter/migration-steps.md

 ## Closing Thoughts

-In this tutorial we went through how to migrate a Strapi v4 project to Strapi v5 using the upgrade tool via codemods.
+In this tutorial, we discussed how to migrate a Strapi v4 project to Strapi v5 using the upgrade tool via codemods.

-We also went over how to update our frontend to work with Strapi v5.
-We took a look on how we can use the `Strapi-Response-Format` header to get the old Strapi v4 response format.
+We also went over how to update our frontend to work with Strapi v5 and how to use the `Strapi-Response-Format` header to get the old Strapi v4 response format.

-This allow us to quickly migrate our frontend to work with Strapi v5.
-With out having to rewrite all of our code.
+This allows us to quickly migrate our front end to work with Strapi v5 without having to rewrite all our code.

-But like with any migrations, this is a good time to do some refactoring and think what improvements you can make in the frontend.
+But, like with any migration, this is a good time to refactor and consider what improvements you can make in the front end.

-For this blog post, I will keep using the old Strapi v4 response format.
-But for the repo, I will update the frontend to work with the new Strapi v5 response format.
+I will keep using the old Strapi v4 response format for this blog post.
+However, I will update the repo's front end to work with the new Strapi v5 response format.

 ## Additional Resources

 add additional resources here

 ## LaunchPad App

-talk about launchpad app here
+talk about LaunchPad app here

 ## Conclusion